rjaremczak/gng_mega65_r6/README.md

 * Arcade-GnG_MiSTer https://github.com/sho3string/Arcade-GnG_MiSTer.git done by sho3string

 This is just a mere attempt to understand HDL domain and port one of my favourite arcade game to the MEGA65 R6.
-It might not work entirely as expected :-)
+It might not work entirely as expected :-) Fixes to possible bugs and/or improvements will be added as soon as possible.

+Find pre-generated files gng_r6.bit and gng_r6.cor to use directly, for preparing rom-s (content of /arcade/gng on a SD card) please refer to the source: git@github.com:sho3string/GnGMEGA65.git.

+Enjoy!